mahesharimalla/Sample-CodeDeploy-Tomcat/README.md

-# Sample-CodeDeploy-Tomcat
+# aws-codedeploy-sample-tomcat
-Codedeploy integration with github for testing
+A sample Tomcat application integrated with CodeDeploy.